menu

 Demographics

-The education level of Snow Camp citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.68% of adults 25 and older in Snow Camp have a college degree.
+The percentage of adults in Snow Camp who are college-educated is close to the national average for all communities of 21.84%: 20.53% of the adults in Snow Camp have a bachelor's degree or advanced degree.

 Snow Camp is a somewhat ethnically-diverse town.
 The people who call Snow Camp home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Snow Camp residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Snow Camp include German, Irish, English, Scots-Irish, and Dutch.
+The greatest number of Snow Camp residents report their race to be White, followed by Asian.
+Snow Camp also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.27% of the town’s residents.
+Important ancestries of people in Snow Camp include German, English, Irish, Scots-Irish, and Dutch.

 The most common language spoken in Snow Camp is English.
 Other important languages spoken here include Spanish and Italian.